Charles Hazlett: Gettysburg

-On the second day of the Battle of Gettysburg, Hazlett's Battery (3rd Division, V Corps), consisting of six three inch, 10 pounder Parrott rifles, was rushed to the top of Little Round Top by Brig.
+On the second day of the Battle of Gettysburg, Hazlett's Battery (3rd Division, V Corps), consisting of six three inch, 10 pounder Parrott rifles, rushed to the top of Little Round Top where they met Brig.
 Gen. Gouverneur K. Warren.
-Maneuvering the guns by hand up the steep and rocky slope of the hill was a difficult achievement.
-The artillerymen were exposed to constant Confederate sniper fire and could not work the guns effectively.
-More significantly, they could not depress the cannons' barrels sufficiently enough to defend against incoming infantry attacks.
+Maneuvering the guns up the hill was a difficult achievement, and the artillerymen were exposed to Confederate sniper fire once in position.
+Furthermore, they could not depress the cannons' barrels sufficiently enough to strike attackers on the slopes of the hill, though they successfully targeted enemy troops in the distance and offered moral support to federal troops in the vicinity.

 While standing near the battery during the intense fighting, Brig.
-Gen. Stephen H. Weed was mortally wounded and asked to see Hazlett.
-Reportedly, Hazlett came to his aid and was shot in the head as he knelt down to hear what Weed was saying.
+Gen. Stephen H. Weed fell mortally wounded and asked to see Hazlett.
+According to the earliest eyewitness accounts, Hazlett came to his aid and was shot in the head as he knelt down to hear what Weed was saying.
 Command of the battery passed to 2nd Lt Benjamin F. Rittenhouse.

+An ambulance carried Hazlett to a field hospital at the Jacob Weikert house on Taneytown Road where he died later in the evening.
+According to Malbone Watson, a friend and West Point classmate who was carried to the hospital after being wounded leading Battery I, 5th U.S. Artillery, Hazlett's body lay on the porch of the house through the night with the bodies of Weed, and Col. Patrick O'Rorke.

 Burial

-Hazlett's body was originally buried at the Jacob Weikert house near Little Round Top.
+Hazlett's body was originally buried in a garden at the Weikert house.
 Later, his body was reinterred at Woodlawn Cemetery in Zanesville, Ohio.

 In memoriam

 Four months after Hazlett's death, the U.S. War Department named a redoubt near Portsmouth, Virginia, in his honor.

-A 19th century rock carving on Little Round Top supposedly designates the spot where Hazlett was killed.
+A 19th-century rock carving on Little Round Top supposedly designates the spot where Hazlett was killed.
 A stone marker sitting atop the rock memorializes both him and Brig.
 Gen. Stephen Weed.

 After the Civil War, veterans formed a local chapter of the Grand Army of the Republic in Hazlett's hometown.
 The chapter was named Hazlett Post 81 in honor of Hazlett and his brother, Capt.
-John C. Hazlett, an infantry officer who died from a wound suffered at the Battle of Stones River.
+John C. Hazlett, who died in June 1863 after being wounded leading an infantry company at the Battle of Stones River.

 In 2011, local Civil War enthusiasts replaced the Hazlett brothers' broken tombstones at Woodlawn Cemetery in Zanesville, Ohio.
-The city designated May 14, 2011 "Hazlett Day" in honor of the event.
+The city designated May 14, 2011, "Hazlett Day" in honor of the event.